 Communication and de-escalation techniques, uses and effects of psychotropic medication, serious emotional problems in children, dual-diagnosis of mental illness and alcohol and drug addiction, alternatives to jail, information about local service providers, are all part of the 40-hour classroom and hands-on CIT training.

 The program draws from a collaboration among law enforcement, the Mental Health & Recovery Board and its network of agencies, mental health and recovery professionals, the National Alliance on Mental Illness Portage County, persons who are receiving services for a mental illness and family members.

 Statistics from CIT programs across the country have shown that the training reduces injury to officers and others involved in incidents.
 It also decreases the number of persons in the court system because they can be diverted into community services.
 The Portage County Chief’s Association has adopted the Crisis Intervention Team Training as a countywide program coordinated by the Mental Health & Recovery Board of Portage County with assistance from the Portage County Sheriff’s Office.

-The Mental Health & Recovery Board introduced the CIT program in April 2006 under the leadership of law enforcement professional Dennis Missimi who is currently a major with the Portage County Sheriff’s Office.
-There are now more than 200 officers trained.
+The Mental Health & Recovery Board introduced the CIT program in April 2006.
+There are now more than 250 officers trained.
 Every police department in the county and the Portage County Sheriff’s Department have staff trained through CIT.